Table of Contents

-We enjoyed the sounds from the built-in cabinets, but the really cool feature is that you can also load your own!
+I enjoyed the sounds from the built-in cabinets, but the really cool feature is that you can also load your own!

 The POD Go comes equipped with an expression pedal that is quite sturdy.
-This gives you the ability to alter the volume of your signal or inject some great wah or rotary effects!
+This gives you the ability to alter the volume of your signal or inject some great Wah or rotary effects!